catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

 Backend Configuration
 =====================

-NeuroConv offers highly convenient control over the type of file backend and the way its datasets are configured.
+NeuroConv offers convenient control over the type of file backend and the way each dataset is configured.

 Find out more about possible backend formats in the `main NWB documentation <https://nwb-overview.readthedocs.io/en/latest/faq_details/why_hdf5.html#why-use-hdf5-as-the-primary-backend-for-nwb>`_.